madwaro/MiseEnPlace/README.md

 Shortcut: `CTRL OPTION COMMAND R`

+# Sort layers

+Same magic but for layers.
+Select some layers, make sure they are aligned to the top or to the right, and then run this command.

+Shortcut: `SHIFT CTRL OPTION COMMAND S`

+# Sort and rename Layers

+Same as *Sort layers* but you can rename layers using a prefix.

+Shortcut: `SHIFT CTRL OPTION COMMAND R`

 # Prepare page motion in Principle

 Going from Sketch to Principle requires a bit of preparation.
 For example, you